amyasnikov/validity/README.md

 ## NetBox Support Policy
 Unlike many other plugins, Validity supports multiple NetBox versions inside one single release.

-Validity aims to support **3 latest major/minor releases** of NetBox.
+Validity aims to support **latest THREE major or minor releases** of NetBox.
 For example, if latest NetBox version is 4.1, then Validity is going to support NetBox 4.1, 4.0 and 3.7 releases.

 ## Download and Install